About

 HUD announces more funding for affected areas.
 The City begins research and planning activities related to the CDBG-DR program.
 This includes two needs assessments: one for unmet needs and one for mitigation needs.

 First, the City analyzes the impact of Hurricane Ida.
-This includes identifying needs that haven’t been addressed through other funding sources.
+This includes identifying needs that haven’t been addressed through other funding sources, including residential and business impacts.
 This will make up the unmet needs assessment.

 Then, the City identifies the greatest risks in Philadelphia.
 This information is included in the mitigation needs assessment.
 The mitigation needs assessment is also informed by the City’s Hazard Mitigation Plan.